-Capital works that are an improvement or addition to the asset are considered intergenerational in nature.
+11.3.1 Capital works that are an improvement or addition to the asset are considered intergenerational in nature.

-The merit of identifying and accounting for this Activity separately from other Activities enables:
+- 11.4.1 The merit of identifying and accounting for this Activity separately from other Activities enables: - More transparent disclosure and accountability of projects and funding to the Waitomo Community. - Greater opportunity for the Waitomo Community to have input on decisions, proposals, issues and other matters through consultation.

-- a) More transparent disclosure and accountability of projects and funding to the Waitomo Community. - b) Greater opportunity for the Waitomo Community to have input on decisions, proposals, issues and other matters through consultation. - c) Identification of how the Activity contributes to the achievement of COs and service delivery goals through detailed understanding and planning. - d) Improved monitoring of the Activity in terms of how well Council is achieving its COs annually. - e) Identification of costs required to support the Activity in terms of time involved in planning, monitoring, accounting, reporting and administration.
+- Identification of how the Activity contributes to the achievement of COs and service delivery goals through detailed understanding and planning. - Improved monitoring of the Activity in terms of how well Council is achieving its COs annually. - Identification of costs required to support the Activity in terms of time involved in planning, monitoring, accounting, reporting and administration.

-10.6.1 Kerbside Collection and Recycling
+11.5.1 Kerbside Collection

-This function involves the provision of kerbside collection and recycling services to residents of Te Kuiti, Piopio, Awakino, Mokau and Waitomo Village and some surrounding parts.
+This activity involves the provision of kerbside collection and recycling services to residents of Te Kuiti, Piopio, Awakino, Mokau and Waitomo Village and some surrounding parts.